keyvank/tsp/3-vision.md

 ## Ray Tracing

+3D computer rendering is probably the most complicated and interesting way a computer can stimulate our vision.
+Our perception is evolved in a way to understand our 3-dimensional space and world.
+Being able to generate arbitrary 3D looking images with a computer brings us infinite possibilities.
+Nowadays people are trying to immerse themselves into virtual worlds by putting computer screens really close to their eyes, which renders photorealistic images.
+There are many methods and algorithms by which we can 3D computer images, we are going to implement two of the most important ones in this book.
+One of those methods will give you very photorealistic outputs with high rendering times, while the other method gives you inaccurate outputs but is fast enough to generate images in real-time, making it perfect for 3D games.

+Surprisingly (Or obviously for some!), the rendering algorithm that gives you real-looking outputs is much simpler to implement, so let's dive in!

+Ray-Tracing, as its name suggests is an algorithm, inspired by the science of physics, that tries to generate 3D scenes by predicting and tracking the way photons move in imaginary 3D environements.
+Since there are infinite number of photons coming out of a light source, it might seem infeasible to generate images with this method.
+But the fact is, most of the photons coming out of a light source end up somewere that do not have any impact on out final image (They do not reach our imaginary eyes).
+We only care about those photons that reach our virtual eye/camera.
+Given this fact we can get clever and do this simulation in a much more efficient way!
+We just need to go backwards.
+We will generate rays from our virtual eye and see if they will end up on a lit source!
+This is the core idea behind the Ray-Tracing algorithm!

 The Ray-Tracing algorithm for generating 3D computer images is all about tracing the route a photon goes through when reaching our eyes.
 You can assume that photons are like particles that are emitted from light sources, as if a lamp is shooting out